 Keeping in contact with injured employees lets the employees know the employer cares about them and their well-being.
 Employees who feel valued by their company are less likely to malinger off work when they could return to work, or hire an attorney.

-For employees who are off work for an extended period of time, the claims coordinator should be contacting them on at least a monthly basis to inquire about their condition, their treatment and their expected return-to-work date.
+For employees who are off work for an extended period of time, the claims coordinator should contact them at least monthly to inquire about their condition, treatment, and expected return-to-work date.

 In the majority of states the employer is allowed to contact medical providers in regards to when the employee is medically able to return to work.
 Regular follow up with medical providers reinforces the importance of the employee returning to work.